 Growing an Organization

 To meet the growing needs of supporting our relationships, initiatives, and programs, Tandana itself has had to grow as an organization.
 In 2004, Tandana's board consisted of three members.
-Today the board has 12 trustees with active committees, including Development, Human Relations, Finances, and even one to plan Tandana's 10th Anniversary activities.
+Today the board has 12 trustees with active committees, including Development, Human Resources, and Finance.
 Along with its Board of Trustees, Tandana receives feedback from its Advisory Council, which consists of three committees that give guidance on programs, medical direction, and risk management.
 Three to four Tandana volunteers and former staff members sit on each committee.

 The staff is growing too.
 Administrative and program personnel span the globe, with some in the US, Haiti, and of course in Ecuador and Mali.
-Full-time positions now include a US-based Operations Director and an Ecuador Program Manager as well as full time staff in Mali, who help manage the myriad organizational details as well as directing the expanding part-time local staff who are vital to the professional quality of Tandana's work.
+Full-time positions now include a US-based Operations Director and an Ecuador Program Manager as well as a Local Supervisor in Mali, who help manage the myriad organizational details as well as directing the expanding part-time local staff who are vital to the professional quality of Tandana's work.